spalato/Mbo.jl/README.md

 ======================================

-Semiclassical modeling of non-linear spectra in the time domain using the Multimode Brownian Oscillator model, in julia.
-Designed for the modeling of 2D visible spectroscopy.
+Semiclassical modeling of non-linear spectra in the time domain using the Multimode Brownian Oscillator model.
+Designed for the modeling of 2D visible spectra.
 Hopefully fast, hopefully easy to use.

 Description
 -----------

-This code aims to put the modeling of simple model systems within reach of the humble experimental spectroscopist.
+This code aims to put the modeling of the 2D spectra of simple model systems within reach of the humble experimental spectroscopist.
 It is a toolkit built around the spectroscopic system: the user specifies state energies, transition dipole moments and